kyshel/kyshel.github.io/_posts/2019-07-28-forward remote port to local port.md

 # Let's do it

-the solution is very simple, just one-line command needs to be executed on friends server, as below:
+the solution is very simple, just a one-line command needs to be executed on friends server, as below:
 ```
 ssh  -N -R *:11111:localhost:22 root@CLOUD_SERVER_IP
 ```